Previous Pavilions – Serpentine Gallery Pavilions from 2000

 Photo Credit: John Offenbach.

-2011 Peter Zumthor: In Collaboration with Dutch gardener, Piet Oudolf, the concept for the 11th Serpentine Gallery Pavilion was hortus conclusus, a contemplative room.
-Through a double layered body like structure, we were transported from the noises and smells of the capital to a quiet, spiritual like garden.
+2011 Peter Zumthor: In collaboration with Dutch garden designer, Piet Oudolf, the concept for the 11th Serpentine Gallery Pavilion was hortus conclusus, a Contemplative Room.
+Through a double layered structure, visitors were transported from the urban noises and smells of the capital to a hushed and protected spiritual garden.

 Photo Credit: Philippe Ruault